Delivery partner support hub - promotion

 With millions of people using a variety of platforms, it allows events to reach a wide audience and encourages engagement.

-The many opportunities to use social media to promote your event may seem overwhelming and first but don’t worry.
-Cycling UK has created this handy two-page guide to give you an introduction to how best to use social media.
+The many opportunities to use social media to promote your event may seem overwhelming at first but don’t worry.
+We have created this handy two-page PDF guide to give you an introduction to how best to use social media.

 Download the guide for straightforward advice on how to increase your followers, what platforms to use as well as what and when to post.